bitnami/oraclelinux-extras/README.md

 Use like a regular base image.

-The following example uses the `install_packages` helper script, provided by `minideb`, to install APT packages from the Debian repositories.
+The following example uses the `install_packages` helper script to install packages from the Oracle Linux repositories using `yum`.
 The `bitnami-pkg` tool to install `nami` packages published by Bitnami.

 ```dockerfile
 FROM bitnami/oraclelinux-extras:7